vishalbakshi/passage-spanner/test cases.md

 ### Repeated passages
 [top](#test-cases)

-Building out this test made me realize that I needed to find all occurences of a passage in a document (`document.find` only returns the first occurence) so I used `regex.finditer`.

 ```
 """The quick brown fox jumps over the lazy dog.
 The quick brown fox runs through the field.